Irlams o' th' Height

-Irlams o' th' Height is a suburb of Salford, Greater Manchester, England.
-It is located on top of the Irwell Valley, on higher ground than Pendleton, hence the reference to The Height.
+Irlams o' th' Height is a suburb of Salford, Greater Manchester, England, on top of the Irwell Valley, on higher ground than Pendleton, hence the name.

 The first part of the name derives from the Irlam family that ran the Pack Horse Inn in the 17th and 18th centuries.

 It was first recorded in the parish of Eccles in 1180.
 The village became prosperous in the 19th century due to the Industrial Revolution and became a well-established community of handloom weavers.

 Some parts of the area are now designated as a conservation area, centring on Queen Street, King Street and Claremont Road, as these retain the early street pattern.
 Thirty buildings are recognised as being of archaeological or historic interest in the Greater Manchester Sites and Monuments Register.
 The conservation area was designated in 1991 and is 1.02 hectares (2.52 acres) in size.

 The Irlam family

 Since the end of the 16th century, there had been an inn on the turnpike road from Manchester and Salford towards Chorley, Preston and Lancaster called the Pack Horse.
 It was demolished in 1975, due to a large redevelopment of the A580/A6/A666 road junction.

 In the 17th and 18th centuries, the Pack Horse was in the hands of members of the Irlam family, as follows: